Brasiléia

 Brasiléia ([bɾaziˈlɛjɐ]) is a Brazilian municipality located in the northern state of Acre.
 Its population in 2020 was estimated at 26,702 inhabitants.
 Its area is 336,189 km2.
-Located 237 km south of Rio Branco on the border with Bolivia, has its limits with the municipalities Epitaciolândia, Assis Brasil, Sena Madureira and Xapuri.
+Located 237 km south of Rio Branco on the border with Bolivia, Brasiléia borders the municipalities Epitaciolândia, Assis Brasil, Sena Madureira and Xapuri.

 Although established as a free trade area, it is still not regulated.
 Currently, it depends on trade with the neighboring municipality of Cobija, contrary to what happened in decades past, when the reverse was the case.

 History

 Brasiléia originated from a small strip of land from an old rubber plantation called Carmen, on July 3, 1910, using the name of Brasilia.
 In 1943 the town's name was changed since it had the same name as the new federal capital.
 The current name is derived from a portmanteau of Brazil and hiléia (forest).
 In 1992 the town divided its area, with the entire area and population located on the right bank of the Rio Acre originating the city of Epitaciolândia.